 Relax, Look Around, and Make a Call 🧎♂️

-When you feel overwhelmed, taking a step back and relaxing is essential.
+When you feel overwhelmed and try overcoming stress, taking a step back and relaxing is essential.
 It allows you to detach from the immediate issues you are dealing with and gain a long-term strategic perspective.
 By looking around and considering all the available options, you can make a well-informed decision and confidently move forward.

 Get a Long-Term Strategic Perspective 🌱

-To achieve long-term success, gaining a strategic perspective on the situation is crucial.
+To achieve long-term success, gaining a strategic perspective on the situation when overcoming stress is crucial.
 It means considering the broader context and identifying opportunities for growth and development.
 By taking a long-term view, you can develop a plan to help you achieve your goals and objectives.

 Focus on What You Can Control ✅